erikswed/Greta-100-React-Web-App/README.md

 - [ ]

 ## Design
-A one page website easy access.
+A one page website easy access SPA.

 ##  Development
 If you want to help out we are very happy for that and you can chat with Us at [Facebook!](https://www.facebook.com/Greta-Thunberg-the-first-100-weeks-in-pictures-246201326553309) !